basvandewiel/misternfs/README.md

 Place the ```nfs_mount.sh``` and ```nfs_unmount.sh``` scripts inside your MiSTer's ```/media/fat/Scripts``` directory.
 You can run it from there through the OSD or from a (remote) Linux shell as you see fit.

+## What it does: ..here be dragons

+These two scripts do what they say on the box: mount and unmount your NFS-provided network storage.
+When the sanity checks work out, the actual mount works as follows.

+  1. The script mounts your ```SERVER_PATH``` onto ```/tmp/nfs_mount``` on your MiSTer.
+  2. It then looks for directories inside your ```/tmp/nfs_mount``` and compares them to the directories you have in ```/media/fat```.
+  3. If it finds directories that appear in both location, the NFS-version gets mounted on top of the existing directory in ```/media/fat```.

+### Wait.. what!?

+Let's say you have a directory on your NAS named ```/storage/MiSTer``` that you export over NFS, then that will end up mounted at ```/tmp/nfs_mount``` on your MiSTer and that will be that if it's empty.

+If you have a ```games``` directory *inside* your ```/storage/MiSTer``` on the NAS, then the script will pick up on that.
+If and *only* if you *also* have an pre-existing ```/media/fat/games``` directory, the remote version will be mounted *on top of* your existing ```/media/fat/games```.

+This goes for any and all directories that appear in *both* places at the time time script runs, which is once at system boot and/or on demand when you run it from a shell or the MiSTer's OSD.

+This trick permits you to keep your cores on the SD-card by not having ```/media/fat/_Arcade``` etc. on your NAS.
+If it's not found on your NAS, then the directory won't be overlaid with anything and just left alone as-is on your SD-card.

+You can use this to keep a small-ish ```/media/fat/games``` directory on your SD-card for portable gaming fun, while having the entire history of retrogaming and a plethora of Windows 95 installations on your NAS at home by overlaying ```/media/fat/games``` via NFS.

+I told you there'd be dragons..

 ## Configuration

 The preferred method for configuring the script is through an INI file that sits in the same